 And while you are shopping, pop into the local store of Apulian designers to buy a Pumo: a typical Apulian ceramic decorative element in various sizes, which symbolizes fertility and abundance.

 4. Have a stroll on the Lungomare Promenade

 Bari is a coastal town, so do use all the sea-related benefits it has to offer.
 I miss the sea so much that I could not get enough of just walking the promenade, enjoying the sunshine or the dusk and the smell of the sea.
+The most obvious answer to the question: “What to see in bari?” is to see the sea.
 From the Lungomare you can see fishing boats and stop for a second to watch the fishermen go out to the sea.

 While we were walking along the shore with a friend, a middle-aged Italian couple stopped us and pointed at the water: “Can you see the reflection of the sun on the sea?
 Sparkling like stars.
 Beautiful!”
 And it was indeed beautiful.

 So, slow down, take a stroll and prepare to absorb the beauty.

 If you are like me, the answer to the question: “What to do in Bari?”, can always be: “Eat!”
 For a snack, get a bag of friselle – crunchy oven-baked pieces of bread with olive oil and sometimes extra additions, like fennel.
 In addition, grab some fresh fruits or vegetables.
 For example, winter is the season for citrus, and the oranges and clementines taste amazing.